Can you get support at university?

 - Cooking and cleaning

 University disability support and professional companionship

 We pride ourselves on our friendly, supportive carers, who really want to help in any way that they can.
 They’ll become a friend and someone who really understands your physical and mental needs.
-Your carer is there to assist you on social trips and activities to help you feel more confident and to nurture your general well-being.
+Your personal care assistant is there to assist you on social trips and activities to help you feel more confident and to nurture your general well-being.

 In the long-term, your live-in carer or PA will become a genuine confidant, offering a compassionate ear to help boost your confidence.
 It’s their job to help you feel confident, fulfilled and valued during your time at university.
 Spending so much time together will result in a great relationship, one that’s built on mutual respect and trust.